|Click Here to Sign|

 2. DATA PROCESSING

 2.2.
 Subject Matter, Duration, Nature and Purpose of Processing.
-Gong Processes Customer’s Personal Data as part of providing Customer with the Service, pursuant to the specifications and for the duration under the Agreement.
+Gong Processes Customer’s Personal Data as part of providing Customer with the Services, pursuant to the specifications and for the duration under the Agreement.

 2.6.
 Sensitive Data.
-The Parties agree that the Service is not intended for the processing of Sensitive Data, and that if Customer wishes to use the Services to process Sensitive Data, it must first obtain Gong’s explicit prior written consent and enter into any additional agreements as required by Gong.
+The Parties agree that the Services are not intended for the processing of Sensitive Data, and that if Customer wishes to use the Services to process Sensitive Data, it must first obtain Gong’s explicit prior written consent and enter into any additional agreements as required by Gong.

 Taking into account the nature of the Processing, Gong will reasonably assist Customer by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of Customer’s obligation to respond to requests for exercising the Data Subjects’ rights under the GDPR or other Data Protection Laws, to request access, rectification or deletion of Personal Data, to restrict or object to further processing of such data, to receive a portable copy thereof, or to request not to be subject to automated individual decision-making.
 Gong will further reasonably assist Customer, upon Customer’s reasonable request, in ensuring compliance with Customer’s obligations in connection with the security of Processing, notification of a Personal Data Breach to supervisory authorities and affected Data Subjects, Customer’s data protection impact assessments and Customer’s prior consultation with supervisory authorities, insofar as it relates to Gong’s Processing of Personal Data under this DPA, and to the extent Customer does not otherwise have access to the relevant information, and that such information is available to Gong.
 Except for negligible costs, Customer will promptly reimburse Gong with costs and expenses incurred by Gong in connection with the provision of assistance to Customer under this DPA.